 Papers are due on the due date at the beginning of class time 6:00pm; late papers can be docked 1 full letter grade.
 I will accept late papers.
 I will invite all students to the Google Drive folders.

 Due Dates of Projects and Papers

-Participation in class discussio n 5% 24 points Paper #1 Noises Off Due Set.
-2nd Email by 6:00pm 10% 48 points
+Participation in class discussion Paper #1 Noises Off Due Set.
+2nd Email by 6:00pm